venura9/venura9/README.md

 - Engagement Leadership going over and above pre-sales assisting with the sales pipeline.

 _Skills: Community Builder · Thought Leadership · Capability Building · Cloud Transformation · Azure_

+### Distinguished Technologist @Contino (Melbourne, AU)
+_Jul 2022 – Present_

+The role focuses on providing leadership, guidance, mentorship and technical expertise across Cloud (mainly Azure) and Automation, in addition to being a leader in complex technology project delivery and driving the organisational revenue through sales and partner engagement.
+As a part of the role, I've been Leading the Azure Community and have been a key figure in assisting several other Communities & Practices.
+We've built valuable intellectual property and patterns that helped us deliver value and make sales more efficiently and with more confidence.

+**Key Responsibilities:**

+- Engineering capability uplift whilst harnessing and building intellectual property.
+- Cloud/ Engineering community building and leadership.
+- Responsible for the Technical Delivery of complex Cloud transformation projects.
+- Providing thought Leadership Internally, Externally and in front of Customers.
+- Engagement Leadership going over and above pre-sales assisting with the sales pipeline.

+_Skills: Community Builder · Thought Leadership · Capability Building · Cloud Transformation · Azure_

+### Technical Principal @Contino (Melbourne, AU)
+_Mar 2021 - Jul 2022_

+As a Technical Principal, I worked closely with our customers to provide Technical Oversight/Leadership both at Pre and Post Sales stages, getting involved in the end-to-end customer engagement lifecycle.
+As a part of the role, I've been Leading the Azure Community and have been a key figure in assisting several other Communities & Practices.
+We've built valuable intellectual property and patterns that helped us deliver value and make sales more efficiently and with more confidence.

+**Key Responsibilities:**

+- Responsible for the Technical Delivery of Customer Requirements, providing Technical Leadership.
+- Providing thought Leadership Internally, Externally and in front of Customers.
+- Technical Pre-Sales for Cloud Solutions, RFI/RFP, Etc.

+Special: Dojo program Team for Contino (Designing the Azure Stream) - the program attracted great IT minds and boosted their Cloud Skills which added more depth to the already amazing talent pool at Contino.

+_Skills: Cloud Transformation · Technology Leadership · CNCF · Serverless · Landing Zones · Microsoft Azure · DevOps_